-37 Must notice of termination be given prior to dismissal?
+39 Must notice of termination be given prior to dismissal?
 May an employer provide pay in lieu of notice?

-Advance notice of dismissal or pay in lieu of such notice is not required by any federal, state or local law, unless the termination of employment is owing to a mass layoff or plant closing as those terms are specifically defined under the WARN Act or any counterpart state law applicable to the employer.
+Advance notice of dismissal or pay in lieu of such notice is not required by any federal, state or local law, unless the termination of employment is owing to a mass lay-off or plant closing as those terms are specifically defined under the Worker Adjustment and Retraining Notification Act (the WARN Act) or any counterpart state law applicable to the employer.
 However, an employer may contractually agree to provide employees with advance notice of dismissal or pay in lieu of advance notice.

-38 In which circumstances may an employer dismiss an employee without notice or payment in lieu of notice?
+40 In which circumstances may an employer dismiss an employee without notice or payment in lieu of notice?

-Unless the employer has contractually agreed to provide its employees with advance notice of dismissal or pay in lieu of advance notice (either in an individual employment or a collectively bargained agreement), or the termination of employment is owing to a mass layoff or a plant closing under the WARN Act or any applicable state law counterpart, advance notice or pay in lieu of such notice is not required.
+Unless the employer has contractually agreed to provide its employees with advance notice of dismissal or pay in lieu of advance notice (either in an individual employment or a collectively bargained agreement), or the termination of employment is owing to a mass lay-off or a plant closing under the WARN Act or any applicable state law counterpart, advance notice or pay in lieu of such notice is not required.